soborg/travToAnki/README.md

 Exported notes are unsuspended by default, suspend them manually if you don't want to review them just yet.

+## Supported note types

+T2A can extract:

+- Every note type from the main MB course
+- MSLK
+- TPV soon'ish? who knows!

 ## Work Flow